North 34th Street, Richland Township, Kalamazoo County

 This site is the former location of Production Plated Plastics.
 Heavy metal contamination at the site was discovered in 1977 and remedial investigations have been underway for multiple contaminants since.
 Effluent samples from the groundwater treatment system tested above criteria for PFOS in April 2018.

-- MDEQ will continue to work on obtaining access and/or permits for future Remedial Investigation activities.
+- EGLE will continue to work on obtaining access and/or permits for future Remedial Investigation activities.

-- MDEQ will continue sampling the Remedial Investigation monitoring wells installed in the study area, as well as begin surface water sampling and irrigation well sampling activities.
+- EGLE will review sampling data from the Remedial Investigation monitoring wells installed in the study area, as well as begin surface water sampling and irrigation well sampling activities.

-- MDEQ will continue to respond to citizen inquiries and questions regarding the site.
+- EGLE will continue to respond to citizen inquiries and questions regarding the site.

 Residential Well Testing/Alternate Water Information